infophysics/EntropicTrajectories/README.md

 $ sudo apt-get install libblas-doc checkinstall
 $ sudo apt-get install liblapacke-dev checkinstall
 $ sudo apt-get install liblapack-doc checkinstall
+$ sudo apt-get instlal libopenblas-dev checkinstall
 ```
+OpenBLAS is also needed for some of the methods included in CBLAS.
 Other distributions can likely issue a similar command with different package managers (See https://distrowatch.com/dwres.php?resource=package-management for a list of common ones).
 You will also need a fortran compiler if you don't already have one,
 ```
 $ sudo apt-get install gfortran
 ```